What to do if…

 Short answer

-Pause and assume it could be a security hold, an IT problem, or a suspension.
-Use a neutral channel (phone/text) to contact your manager and your IT/service desk, and ask for clear written confirmation of what’s happening and what you should do next.
+Pause and treat it as either an IT issue, a security hold, or a workplace instruction until you are told otherwise.
+Use a neutral non-work channel to contact your manager and IT or the service desk, and ask what has happened and what you should do next.

 Do not do these things

-- Do not repeatedly guess passwords, use random “password reset” links, or sign in on unfamiliar pages — it can worsen a lockout or aid phishing.
+- Do not repeatedly guess passwords, use random password-reset links, or sign in on unfamiliar pages.

-- Do not post about it publicly, or message lots of coworkers for explanations — it can escalate things and create misunderstandings.
+- Do not post about it publicly or message lots of coworkers for explanations.

-- Do not resign in the moment or send an angry message you can’t take back.
+- Do not resign, accept blame, or send an angry message while you are trying to understand what has happened.

 What to do now

-- If the suspicious message was on a personal email account, you can forward it to report@phishing.gov.uk.
+Report suspicious messages only through official channels.
+If the suspicious message was in a personal email account, you can forward it to report@phishing.gov.uk.
 If it was a suspicious text message, you can forward it to 7726.
+If the suspicious message is inside a work account you cannot access, tell IT rather than trying to get back in by unsafe routes.

-- Protect yourself from “quiet pressure.”
-If anyone asks you to accept blame, sign something, or “confirm resignation” on a call, say: “I’m not able to agree to anything right now.
+Do not agree to anything important on a rushed call.
+If someone asks you to accept blame, confirm resignation, sign something, or hand over property informally, say: “I’m not able to agree to anything right now.
 Please send it to me in writing and I’ll respond.”

 What can wait